cjams/whispertux/docs/setup.md

 # Test microphone (speak for 3 seconds)
 arecord -d 3 -f cd test.wav && aplay test.wav && rm test.wav
 ```
+Your user should be in the audio group.
+The setup script will check and add the current user to the audio group

 ### 2. Text Injection Setup